-3.2 of the Scrutiny Terms of Reference states that the Scrutiny Committee may review and scrutinise and ask questions of the Leader, lead Councillors, and the Executive in relation to their portfolios.
+3.2 of the Scrutiny Terms of Reference state that the Scrutiny Committee may review and scrutinise and ask questions of the Leader, lead Councillors, the Executive in relation to their portfolios.

 During the debate the following points were raised:

 · It was asked if there had been any progress on the car parking review and whether there was a possibility of buying more land for car parking in Watchet.
 It was responded by the portfolio holder that the review should be completed in a month’s time.
 The overall parking strategy was also being reviewed.

 · It was asked what the government was doing to resolve the phosphates issue.
 It was responded by the portfolio holder that the government had not done much to date but that the Council was lobbying the government.
 The Council had set aside £2m to help with phosphates solutions but that would only be sufficient to bring forward a fraction of the homes currently delayed by the phosphates issue.

 · It was asked what solutions had come forward for the phosphates issue and what mitigations were potentially achievable.
 It was asked whether the Council was still looking at fallowing land and creation of wetland.
 It was asked what the estimated costs of phosphates solutions were and what it would do for local food production.
 It was responded by the Portfolio Holder that wetland creation was being looked at but that it would not provide sufficient credits for all developments as there was not enough land and using too much would impact agriculture and food production.
 A central government plan was needed.
 The levels and moors in the district had slipped into a bad condition over a period of time, and it would take decades for their condition to be improved.
 As a Council and local planning authority we need to ensure we do not make the problem worse, but cannot resolve it alone.